-The Mariposa County Office of Emergency Services (OES) is a program located within the Sheriff's Department.
-County OES coordinates planning and preparedness, response, and recovery efforts for disasters occurring within the unincorporated area of the County.
+The Mariposa County Office of Emergency Services (OES) is housed under the Mariposa County Sheriff's Office.
+OES coordinates planning and preparedness, response, and recovery efforts for disasters occurring within the unincorporated area of the County.

 Questions or comments can be submitted to the Sheriff or call 209-742-1306.